duyapat-christony/duyapat-christony.github.io/_for-students/fundamental-operations-practice-exercises.md

 order: 6
 ---

-> Sharpen your skills in the four basic operations: addition, subtraction, multiplication, and division.
-Each section includes 20 randomly generated questions to challenge you.
+> Hone your skills in the four fundamental operations: addition, subtraction, multiplication, and division!
+Each section features 20 randomly generated integer problems to challenge you.
 Good luck and enjoy! 🫡
 {: .prompt-info }

 <div class="d-flex justify-content-center">